jpt/meow/README.md

 # Limitations

-This font works by using 7.3 million programmatically generated ligatures.
-We discovered some limitations of the OpenType features spec in creatinng it (including a hardcoded timeout in makeotf), so it is buggy -- we had to hack things a bit by using ranges of letters (classes) along with named lookups.
-I think there's also a recursion error on our part.
+This was a project done in an evening for the third annual San Francisco Stupid Shit No One NeedsAnd Terrible Ideas Hackathon.
+The font works by using 7.3 million programmatically generated ligatures.
+We discovered some limitations when compiling OpenType features (including a hardcoded timeout in makeotf), so it is buggy -- we had to hack things a bit by using ranges of letters (classes) along with named lookups, which results in that recusion thing.
 The font is also super slow.
 Font renderers aren't exactly optimized for 7.3 million ligatures (for comparison, Helvetica has three).